Daryes/ansible-roles/roles/dns-bind/doc/README_zone_standard.md

 Any ansible variable available to the current dns server can be reused in the zone configuration.

+This template also has the capability to search in the whole inventory, looking for a particular variable name based on group membership's, following this format: `<a_group_name>_bind_zones_extra`.
+As such, it is possible to declare additional dns records in multiple locations, either globally, or only for a specific group or host.

+Example: a host member of the inventory groups "group1" and "group2" will be scanned for variables named :
+* group1_bind_zones_extra
+* group2_bind_zones_extra

+If a variable group9_bind_zones_extra exists for this host, it will be ignored as the host is not a member of group9_test.

 ## Restrictions and limitations

 To be able to generate a record for the servers in the inventory, some configuration changes are required in ansible.cfg: